 “There is no excuse being offered here,” Duran wrote.
 “Girardi caused irreparable harm to hundreds of his clients, and the State Bar could have done more to protect the public.
 We can never allow something like this to happen again.”

 An ongoing investigation by an outside law firm is examining whether Girardi’s influence or connections at the bar helped him evade discipline for the unusual volume of complaints.

 Girardi and attorney David Lira, 62, his son-in-law, and firm CFO Christopher Kamon face eight charges of wire fraud and four counts of criminal contempt of court in Chicago.

 Girardi and Kamon, 49, are charged in Los Angeles with wire fraud for embezzling more than $15 million from clients, prosecutors said.

-In one case, described in the LA indictment, Girardi settled a case involving a man severely burned in a PG&E gas line explosion in San Bruno, California, in 2010.
+In one case, described in the LA indictment, Girardi settled a case for $53 million involving a man severely burned in a PG&E gas line explosion in San Bruno, California, in 2010.
 But he told the client the settlement was for $7.25 million.

-Kamon is in custody and Girardi is expected to appear Monday in U.S. District Court in Los Angeles.
+Girardi is expected to appear Monday in U.S. District Court in Los Angeles.
 Arraignments were set for Feb.
 7 in Chicago.